Drive-In Racking and Drive-Through Racking

 Benefits and Ideal Uses

-The low selectivity of these racking systems make them ideal for storing large quantities of homogeneous products, products with long life spans, and products that require large, one-time moves.
+The low selectivity of these racking systems make them ideal for storing large quantities.
+Products such as homogeneous products, products with long life spans, and products that require large, one-time moves.

 Due to the high density these rack systems provide, they are very beneficial for cooler or freezer storage.
 Since coolers and freezers are expensive real estate, getting the most out of these areas for storage and efficiency is high priority.
 It is an excellent option for this.